 Love Hina may not be as big a seller as many on this list, but it’s certainly one of the most entertaining.
-Keitaro’s bad luck and the diverse, and legitimately insane, cast of characters make for a great read.
-What makes this manga heartwarming is the love story at the center of it all, coupled with a bit of ‘is she the one?’ and ‘will they/won’t they’ segments.
+Keitaro’s bad luck and the diverse and legitimately insane cast of characters make for a great read.
+What makes this manga heartwarming is the love story at the center of it all, coupled with a bit of ‘is she the one?’ and ‘will they/they’ segments.
 The Love Hina anime is also quite popular and just as good as the manga.
 ‘Sweet’ is probably the best word to describe this series.

 By the 1990s, nuclear war has ravaged the world.
-Kenshiro is the successor of ancient martial art which allows him to take down his opponents by attacking their vital points in, particularly gory fashion.
-Kenshiro must use his skills to take down some particularly important people who are out to get rid of him and the world he lives in.
+Kenshiro is the successor of ancient martial art, which allows him to take down his opponents by attacking their vital points in, particularly gory fashion.
+Kenshiro must use his skills to take down some vital people out to get rid of him and the world he lives in.
 Some of these are his own brothers in combat and past enemies and friends.
 Somehow, trying to get a drink of water from the village drags him into all this.

 Ranma ½ is honestly quite a crazy plot.
 It’s the kind of story you’d see in more old-timey manga and anime that are meant usually for kids or people who just wanted a good comic strip read.
 But it takes a bit of intelligence to understand sometimes, especially when you factor in all the complicated relationships the different eccentric characters have with each other in the series.
 All in all, wacky and fun.
 Definite recommend!

 Naruto Uzumaki houses a sealed beast in his body.
-But on the outside, he’s just a fun-loving, ramen guzzling teenager who wants to become a ninja.
-Naruto is determined to become the leader of his village, a Hokage, like his father before him.
+But on the outside, he’s just a fun-loving, ramen-guzzling teenager who wants to become a ninja.
+Naruto is determined to become the village leader, a Hokage, like his father before him.
 And to do that, he must train as a ninja in the company of some pretty intimidating classmates, like the moody Sasuke and the chirpy yet dangerous Sakura.
-Naruto must make his way to the top of the food chain to uncover the secrets of his land and learn the Chi ways.
+Naruto must make his way to the top of the food chain to uncover his land’s secrets and learn the Chi ways.

 Naruto is a legend among anime and manga fans.
 It is one of the top three highest selling manga series in the world.
 And let’s not forget the anime, which is hugely popular in all corners of the globe.
-Naruto is quite the engrossing and intriguing piece of manga.
-It’s well-sketched out in terms of characters, fight scene and story development.
+Naruto is quite an engrossing and intriguing piece of manga.
+It’s well-sketched out in terms of characters, fight scene, and story development.
 In fact, it is one of the best storytellers as far as the more popular entries go.
 It pays a beautiful nod to the times of old Japan.
-What more can I say, it’s as big as can be.
+What more can I say?
+It’s as big as it can be.

 Uzumaki is the only true horror manga on this list.
 And trust me, it can get quite scary at times.
 Its visuals, while quite well done, can be disturbing at times.
-It’s humorous at times, but that doesn’t deviate from the truly grim story it has to tell.
-It’s a dream-like world where pretty much anything can happen and it has its existentialist moments.
+It’s humorous at times, but that doesn’t deviate from the bleak story it has to tell.
+It’s a dream-like world where pretty much anything can happen, and it has its existentialist moments.
 But it’s, on the whole, quite the read, especially for someone looking to have an out-of-body experience with manga.